sinai-dev/Outward-Mods/Explorer/README.md

+# NOTE

+I have made the [MonoExplorer](https://github.com/sinai-dev/MonoExplorer) which is an improved version of this, and also works on any Mono Unity game.

+# Original Readme

 ## Explorer

 This is a debugging tool for inspecting the Outward game in a similar way to the Unity editor.